1. Integrate with Data Lakehouse

 Follow the creating and running a producer section to produce Kafka messages to a topic.

-Step 3: Review s3 bucket
+Step 3: Review storage bucket

 Navigate to the user provided or StreamNative provided s3 bucket.
 In this example the user provided bucket is s3://streamnativeopencatalog/test.
 A storage folder and compaction folder have been created by the cluster.